NeptuneIsTheBest/chat-with-mlx/README.md

 **chat-with-mlx** is based on [qnguyen3/chat-with-mlx](https://github.com/qnguyen3/chat-with-mlx) and provides similar functionality.

-In addition, we plan to add the ability to upload pictures for chatting to the multimodal model.
+You can upload files, or even images to chat when using the vision model.

 If this helps you, I'd be happy if you could give me a star, thank you. ✨